C2SM/git-course/advanced/slides/slides.md

 ![w:850](images/lfs-pointer.svg)

 <!--
-Explain why the problem exists rather than jumping to the tool.
-Git stores a complete snapshot of every version.
-For text that compresses beautifully, because successive versions share almost everything.
-For a binary NetCDF file, every version is a whole new incompressible copy, and the repository grows without bound.
+- Explain why the problem exists before jumping to the tool
+  - Git stores a complete snapshot of every version
+  - Text compresses beautifully - successive versions share almost everything
+  - Binary NetCDF file: every version is a whole new incompressible copy - repository grows without bound

-And it never shrinks: `git clone` fetches the full history, so one 500 MB file committed once and deleted afterwards still costs everyone 500 MB forever.
+- And it never shrinks: `git clone` fetches the full history
+  - A 500 MB file committed once and deleted afterwards still costs everyone 500 MB forever

-LFS replaces the file in the repository with a small text pointer, roughly three lines, and stores the real bytes on a separate server.
-Checkout swaps the pointer for the content automatically through a filter.
+- LFS replaces the file with a small text pointer (roughly 3 lines), stores real bytes on a separate server
+  - Checkout swaps the pointer for the content automatically through a filter

-This is a good moment to ask whether anyone has a repository that has become painfully slow to clone.
-The answer is usually a binary file somebody committed.
+- Good moment to ask: anyone have a repository that's become painfully slow to clone?
--->
+  - Answer is usually a binary file somebody committed -->

 ---